lovetoys/lovetoys/README.md

 This function returns a new instance of an entity.
 If a parent entity is given, a reference to this entity will be stored in `self.parent`.
 Another reference to the newly created entity will be stored in `parent.children`.
-If there is no parent specified, while the engine got their rootEntity entity enabled, the created entity is automatically added to rootEntity entity's children.
+If there is no parent specified, while the engine got their rootEntity entity enabled, the created entity is automatically added to the rootEntity's children.

 #### Entity:setParent(parent)
 - **parent** - Parent entity

 This function has to be used, if you want to set a parent after already having the entity added to the engine.
 This can be used to create classes that are derived from Entity as well.

-#### Entity:getParent(parent)
+#### Entity:getParent()

 Gets the parent entity.
 Returns nil if parent not specified.